title

 The Scott Family

-Zion Estrada (she/her) is an interdisciplinary artist researcher living on Gabrielleno/Tongva Territory.
-Her work flows between archival assemblage filmmaking, sonic collage production and experiential design.
+Zion Estrada (she/her) is an interdisciplinary artist researcher.
+Her work flows between archival assemblage filmmaking, sonic collage production and experiential design centering human and more-than-human (re)connection.

 Zion’s experimental collage language in film and sonic works often use layering of field recordings, found sounds and carefully curated sound clips that score a line of discourse that complicate temporality, history and meaning making.
-Her practice is informed by the palimpsest.
+Her practice is informed by the palimpsest and Pauline Olivero’s Deep Listening.

-She is most interested in the non-verbal and non-human qualities of storytelling in Africa and her diaspora (specifically the Caribbean) and how sounds hold the spirits of the past and the alchemic power to magnetize communities, movement, moods, and healing.
-She draws on the traditions of Black Trans abolitionists care making, sex worker solidarity, doula presence practices and movement architects love of release.
+She is most interested in the non-verbal and more-than-human qualities of storytelling from the African diaspora (specifically the Caribbean) and how sounds hold the spirits of the past and the alchemic power to magnetize communities, movement, moods, and healing.
+She draws from the traditions of Black Trans abolitionists care making, sex worker solidarity, doula presence practices and movement architects love of release.

-Zion is co-founder and Creative Director of Black Discourse and owner of BZE Consultant LLC.
+Zion is the Creative Director of Black Discourse, co-founder of Wild Grass Design + Research Practice and owner of BZE Consultant LLC.
+She holds a M.A.
+Ed focused in participatory research and linguistics.

 PREVIOUSLY